Dark-siren Cosmology with Decihertz Gravitational-wave Detectors: Methodology

 \subsection{\rm Populations of \ac{SBBH}s}

-We use the flat-in-logarithm mass model to generate the masses for each \ac{SBBH}; see Fig.~\ref{fig:mass-distributin} for mass distributions, and Appendix A in \citet{Liu:2020eko} for more details.
+Firstly, it is important to note that we artificially set $ z_{\rm max}=1$ to be the upper detection limit in our work.
+This is because a larger $z$ tends to have a poorer localization accuracy, which will have less contribution to the cosmological parameter constraints.
+The realistic galaxy catalog is also less complete in the high-redshift regime.
+As for the mass generation of \ac{SBBH}s, we use the flat-in-log mass model to generate the masses for each \ac{SBBH} (see Fig.~\ref{fig:mass-distributin}) \citep{LIGOScientific:2018jsj}.
 The mass distribution for individual \ac{BH} is independently flat on the logarithmic scale as

-where ${\rm P}(M_1,M_2)$ is the probability that the component masses of \ac{SBBH} are $M_1$ and $M_2$ ($M_1 \geq M_2$).
-We use a merger rate $\rm \mathcal{R}$ which ranges from 10.8\,$\rm Gpc^{-3}\,yr^{-1}$ to 32\,$\rm Gpc^{-3}\,yr^{-1}$ \citep{Liu:2020eko}.
-Throughout this paper, we assume a 4-year mission lifetime for DO-Optimal and \ac{DECIGO}.
-We artificially set $ z_{\rm max}=1$ to be the upper detection limit in our work because we find that a larger $z$ has less contribution to the cosmological parameter constraints.
-The realistic galaxy catalog is also less complete in the high-redshift regime.
-Based on these assumptions, we can calculate the total number of \ac{SBBH} merger events ($N_{\rm tot}$) during the mission lifetime of \ac{GW} detectors.